Tipping.

 Private Clubs

-• Members might tip $2–$5 per service throughout the season, or give a lump sum of $25–$100 at season’s end.
+Members tip $2–$5 per service during the season, or tip in bulk for $25–$100 at season's end.

 Beauty Salons, Barbershops, and Spas